fonstok/jfMagnify/README.md

 ```

 ### Options as Data Attributes
-Options can also be passed trough data attributes in the parent element
+Options can also be passed through data attributes in opening of the parent element
 ```html
 <div class="magnify"
 	data-center = "true"